 The town’s historic association with mining is evident as the surrounding hills are destroyed or deeply scarred.
 Deep valleys are almost bare, vegetation sparse, all thanks to the toxic fumes that once emitted from the mining operations and the logging industry that pulled roots out of the hills.
 A strong contrast to the lush greenery of the rainforests bordering Strahan!

 Reaching Queenstown is rather impressive though, along a zigzag road of more than 90 turns – that traverse the scorched, stained and bare landscape.

 Queenstown retains its ‘mining town’ feel, and is not the prettiest that you’ll see in the region.
 However, it has its own charm with some grand buildings – relics of its golden age.
 And, it’s home to the most outstanding scenic railway – the West Coast Wilderness – with many of the routes departing or returning through Queenstown.

 Orr Street, Queentown’s old Main Street, is wonderfully preserved and lined with closed pubs that were once frequented by Tasmanian miners.
 And you’ll find a local history museum – the Galley Museum – that explains the devastation that befell the barren landscape.

-If you’re not claustrophobic, search out an underground mine tour.
-Alternatively, consider a hike in the strangely lunar landscape or join The Mount Lyell Enviro Tour for a guided tour of the same.
+Consider a hike in the strangely lunar landscape or join The Mount Lyell Enviro Tour for a guided tour of the same.
 One of the wettest and foggiest parts of Tasmania, the valleys are often covered in low clouds making them even more eerie!

 You’ll find many local restaurants and cafes in the heart of town, usually tinged with a mining-related theme.
 Or, check out any of the hotels for some warming pub food!